 Telescopes are transported in wheeled, foam-lined fiberglass cases from JMI (Jim's Mobile Incorporated, Golden, CO) that are sold specifically for the 14-inch Meade telescopes.
 These cases are sufficient for transport within a car, but not for shipping.
 In 2006 we had two wooden cases built by Crating Technologies (Longmont, CO) to contain the JMI cases and tripods.
-(Wood used in internationally shipped crates has to be certified for that purpose.)
+(One the topic of building shipping crates, note that wood used in internationally shipped crates has to be certified for that purpose.)

-The total round-trip cost of shipping a telescope (including carnets or other customs documents, shipping containers, etc.) to distant international destinations has been close to \$3000, or about half the cost of the telescope itself.
+As an aside, we should mention that total round-trip cost of shipping a telescope (including carnets or other customs documents, shipping containers, etc.) to distant international destinations has been close to \$3000, or about half the cost of the telescope itself.
 For that reason we have decided to leave one telescope in Tasmania for future southern hemisphere events.